Module 2 · Lesson 2

 rw — Rewriting

 rw replaces one term with an equal term in your goal.
-It's how you use equalities to transform what you're proving.
+It's one of the most commonly used tactics in Lean and the primary way you use equalities to transform proofs.
+Mastering rw is essential for writing clean, effective proofs.

 The Basic Idea

-If you know a = b, you can replace awith b anywhere:
+If you know a = b, you can replace awith b anywhere in your goal.
+This is the fundamental principle of substitution in equality reasoning:

 lean